mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/quick-start-guide/index.md

 * MongoDB requires atleast three nodes to start in distributed mode.
 DC/OS cluster must contain atleast three Private slaves.

-* MongoDB requires even number of nodes to start in distributed mode.

 * If DC/OS Secrets are enabled to specify credentials of MongoDB then following Secrets must be created:  service.name/access_key and service.name/secret_key.
 Where service.name is the name with which MongoDB service is installed on DC/OS.

 ## Install